Mumuskeh/An-Uncalled-for-Patch-Collection/03 Items/02 Food/Fillable Canteens 2.0 [HarukaSai]/readme.txt

 ----------------------------------------------------------
 -Explanation:

-Includes integration with vanilla looting, reward, and stash systems, and Grok's Stash Overhaul.
+Integrated into the vanilla looting, reward, and stash systems.

+Grok's Stash Overhaul integration.

 ----------------------------------------------------------
 -Patches: